syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endtabs %}

-2.Set the above defined DataTemplate to `PrintSettings.PageHeaderTemplate` and `PrintSettings.PageFooterTemplate` then assign value for `PrintSettings.PageHeaderHeight` and `PrintSettings.PageFooterHeight` property also.
+2.Set the above defined DataTemplate to `PrintSettings.PageHeaderTemplate` and `PrintSettings.PageFooterTemplate`, then assign value for `PrintSettings.PageHeaderHeight` and `PrintSettings.PageFooterHeight` properties also.

 {% tabs %}
 {% highlight c# %}